-Articles have been published over the years on this subject and newspapers carry stories of states and localities that propose tax increases on cigarettes, where higher taxes encourage customers to shop where cigarette prices are lower, and that illegal smuggling of cigarettes takes place when the price differentials encourage such activities.
+Articles have been published over the years on this subject and newspapers carry stories of states and localities that propose tax increases on cigarettes, that higher taxes encourage customers to shop where cigarette prices are lower, and that illegal smuggling of cigarettes takes place when the price differentials encourage such activities.

-We had not seen a really good analysis of what the situation is here in Virginia.
-Since localities can raise cigarette taxes on top of the federal and state tax, we thought it would appropriate to look a little deeper into this issue and see what we could find out that would be beneficial to those local government officials who craft and vote on annual budgets.
+We offered our study last year because we had not seen a really good analysis of what the situation is here in Virginia.
+Since localities can raise cigarette taxes on top of the federal and state tax, we thought it would be interesting and appropriate to look a little deeper into this issue and see what we could find out that would be beneficial to those local government officials who craft and vote on annual budgets.